Local Langlands Correspondence for Even Orthogonal Groups via Theta Lifts: Construction

 \subsection{Counting sizes of packets}

-Our next goal is to attach a character of component group to each $\pi\in \Irrt(\mathrm O(V_{2n}^\bullet))$.
+Our next goal is to attach a character of the component group to each $\pi\in \Irrt(\mathrm O(V_{2n}^\delta))$.
 To do this, we need some preparations.
 In this subsection we consider the behaviour of $L$-parameters under local theta correspondence and count the sizes of $L$-packets.
+We emphasize that when we talk about representations of symplectic groups, the $L$-parameter of a representation is in the sense of Theorem \ref{llcsympletic}, whereas when we talk about representations of even orthogonal groups, the $L$-parameter of a tempered representation is in the sense of $\mathcal L_\psi$ constructed in Subsection \ref{constructionparameter}.